krishna9901/User-Management/README.md

 # Admin Panel - User Management using CodeIgniter
 **Admin Panel - User Management Demo using CodeIgniter + AdminLTE Bootstrap Theme**

-The code is uploaded to demonstrating the simple role based Admin Panel application using CodeIgniter(MVC Framework)
+The code is uploaded to demonstrate the simple role based Admin Panel application using CodeIgniter(MVC Framework)

 **Purpose :**